ban-dou/class/README.md

 # class
-Summarize machine learning algorithms studied in master's course at Kyoto University ,Graduate School of Informatics.
+Summarize machine learning algorithms studied in master's course at Kyoto University, Graduate School of Informatics.

 Include the following algorithms: